 They can tell, and that niggling feeling that something isn't quite right about this person or this situation causes them to question your motives, undermines trust, and creates the adversarial relationships that traditionally exist between buyers and sellers, which of course makes it less likely rather than more likely other people will want to work with, or do business with you.

-In psychology they refer to the feelings we get when our words, actions and behaviours are in conflict as cognitive dissonance, which is:
+In psychology they refer to the feelings we get when our words, actions, and behaviours are in conflict as cognitive dissonance, which is:

 In today's purpose driven experience economy it has never been more important to be real and to do so in each and every interaction.
-There can be no disconnect between how we relate to ourselves and our clients.
+There can be no disconnect between how we relate to ourselves and how we relate to our clients.
 In the same way that trustworthy people don't have to say "Trust me" we can't simply tell our clients how real and authentic we are, they are much smarter and sophisticated than that.
 We have to communicate and demonstrate it through our behaviours; and we need to do so constantly, and consistently.

 Recently published research from our partners at purpose pioneer Imperative identified an even more compelling reason for leaders to cultivate workplace cultures where all of us get to embrace our true authentic core.
 Their 2019 Workplace Purpose Index revealed “it is statistically impossible to be fulfilled in life if you aren’t fulfilled at work”.
 These findings are supported by international consultancy Gallup, who have been tracking employee engagement for almost three decades.
 Their data shows that only 15% of the global workforce is classified as being engaged at work.

 According to Imperative “The encouraging news is that employee fulfillment appears to be far more actionable and attainable (while still creating significant business value) than engagement.
 Where the work on employee engagement has focused on managers, culture, and resources, employee fulfillment is something that people recognize is about them.
 It is their responsibility and they also see themselves as the greatest barrier.”